pagkly/Zed/Investopedia3/How the Wilcoxon Test Is Used.md

 ## Versions of the Wilcoxon Test

--   The Wilcoxon Rank Sum test can be used to test the [null hypothesis](https://www.investopedia.com/terms/n/null_hypothesis.asp) that two populations have the same continuous distribution.
+-   The Wilcoxon Rank Sum test can be used to test the [[null hypothesis]](https://www.investopedia.com/terms/n/null_hypothesis.asp) that two populations have the same continuous distribution.
 The base assumptions necessary to employ this method of testing is that the data are from the same population and are paired, the data can be measured on at least an interval scale, and the data were chosen randomly and independently.
 -   The Wilcoxon Signed Rank test assumes that there is information in the magnitudes and signs of the differences between paired observations.
-As the [nonparametric](https://www.investopedia.com/terms/n/nonparametric-statistics.asp) equivalent of the paired student's t-test, the Signed Rank can be used as an alternative to the [t-test](https://www.investopedia.com/terms/t/t-test.asp) when the population data does not follow a [normal distribution](https://www.investopedia.com/terms/n/normaldistribution.asp).
+As the [[nonparametric]](https://www.investopedia.com/terms/n/nonparametric-statistics.asp) equivalent of the paired student's t-test, the Signed Rank can be used as an alternative to the [[t-test]](https://www.investopedia.com/terms/t/t-test.asp) when the population data does not follow a [[normal distribution]](https://www.investopedia.com/terms/n/normaldistribution.asp).

 ## Calculating a Wilcoxon Test Statistic